 - a.
 Where the injury is an emergency an ambulance will be called, following which the parents will be called. - b.
-Where hospital treatment is required but it is not an emergency, the School Nurse will contact the parents for them to take over responsibility for the pupil.
-If the parents cannot be contacted, then the Nurse may decide to transport the pupil to hospital. - c.
-Where the Nurse makes arrangements for transporting a pupil, the following points will be observed: - I. no individual member of staff should be alone with a pupil in a vehicle - II. the second member of staff will be present to provide supervision for the injured pupil - III. at least one member of staff will be the same gender as the pupil - d.
+Where hospital treatment is required but it is not an emergency, the School Nurse or Welfare Officer will contact the parents for them to take over responsibility for the pupil.
+If the parents cannot be contacted, then the School Nurse or Welfare Officer may decide to transport the pupil to hospital. - c.
+Where the School Nurse or Welfare Officer make arrangements for transporting a pupil from school, the following points will be observed: - I. no individual member of staff should be alone with a pupil in a private vehicle - II. the second member of staff will be present to provide supervision for the injured pupil - III. at least one member of staff will be the same gender as the pupil - d.
 Register of Personnel.
-The School Nurses are to maintain a list of all members of staff who are First Aid Trained.
-The list is to be displayed throughout the school and is to contain the following information: - I. Name; - II.
+The School Nurse and Welfare Officer are to maintain a list of all members of staff who are First Aid trained.
+The list is to be displayed throughout the school and is to contain the following information: - I. Names; - II.
 Type of Qualification - III.
 Expiry Date of Qualification - e.
-The School Nurse will update the lists each term after INSET Training.
+The School Nurse and/or Welfare Officer will update the lists each term after INSET Training.